- Verbredende minor

-Week 1 – Understanding crime and criminology; perspectives on criminalization
+Week 1 Understanding crime and criminology

-Foundations of criminology: biology and choice; psychological theories
+Foundations of criminology: biology and choice

-Group project due
+Group paper due

 The readings for this course:

-• Carrabine, E., Cox, A., Cox, P., et al. (2020).
+- Carrabine, E., Cox, A., Cox, P., et al. (2020).
 Criminology.
 A sociological introduction.
 Fourth edition.
 London: Routledge.

-• Journal articles and media sources to be distributed on Canvas.
+- Journal articles and media sources to be distributed on Canvas.

-It is highly recommended to buy a copy of the book.
 All journal articles, videos, media sources, and Powerpoint presentations will be made available for download on Canvas.